martinemde/mdphlex/README.md

   def view_template
     system do
-      plain "You are an AI assistant specialized in #{@task}." plain "\nUse the available tools to help users effectively." end
+      p "You are an AI assistant specialized in #{@task}."

-    plain "\n"
+      h2 "Goal"
+      # we should define the goal more clearly.
+      p "Use the available tools to help the user."

+      # what about guardrails?
+    end

     if @tools.any?
       tools do
         @tools.each do |tool_def|
           tool name: tool_def[:name] do
             plain tool_def[:description]
+            # need to add input schemas
           end
         end
       end